SOM (missile): Description

 The SOM stand-off cruise missile is a family of launch and leave precision strike weapons against both land or sea targets.
-It uses GPS as its primary mode of guidance complemented by an advanced Inertial Navigation System and a radar-based Terrain Referenced Navigation system, allowing the missile to skim the terrain during its flight in order to evade local defence systems.
+It uses GPS as its primary mode of guidance complemented by an advanced inertial navigation system and a radar-based Terrain Referenced Navigation system, allowing the missile to skim the terrain during its flight in order to evade local defence systems.
 According to the developer, it features advanced geometry and aerodynamics over similar missile systems, as well as lightweight composite components that minimize the radar cross-section of the missile.
 A terminal stage infrared imager detects the individual target by matching its signature with a pre-loaded database of similar targets allowing for precision strike.
 It can also be used to provide image-based midcourse navigation by taking snapshots of waypoints and comparing them against predicted position to update the navigation system.
 Thus, if GPS capability is denied or degraded, the missile can follow its waypoints using infrared based terrain updates.
 The missile includes a two-way datalink that makes possible to change the task in flight.
-The basic design of the missile includes a fuselage designed specifically to fit in the internal weapons bays of the Joint Strike Fighter.
+The basic design of the missile includes a fuselage designed specifically to fit in the internal weapons bays of the F-35 Lightning II.
 It is intended to achieve high accuracy in striking military targets like command and control facilities, SAM sites, parked aircraft and surface ships.

 Development

 Tests

 According to the TUBITAK-SAGE officials, the initial demonstration flights of the prototypes were completed successfully.
 The missile made its first guided flight on 9 August 2011 over the Black Sea.
 Covering more than 100 nautical miles using GPS/INS guidance, the missile successfully hit its target with high accuracy.
 It was planned to assess the design aspects of the missile by conducting about 30 test flights.
 The delivery of a first batch of missiles to the Turkish Air Force would take place by the end of 2011, following more complicated live firing tests planned for the rest of the year.

-In 2013 SOM successfully hit its target from a 800km distance.
+In 2018 SOM successfully hit its target from a 300 km distance.
+In March 2025, SOM-J was successfully tested against a sea target.